Biden, Xi to address Asia-Pacific leaders on trade, COVID recovery | Politics

 The comment was seen as a reference to efforts by the United States and its regional allies to blunt what they see as China's growing coercive economic and military influence.
 Biden is expected to address the gathering that begins midnight New Zealand time, the White House confirmed in a statement, adding he will discuss ongoing efforts to address the COVID-19 pandemic and support global economic recovery.

 APEC is the last multi-lateral meeting of the year and comes after a flurry of gatherings including the high-profile G20 summit in Rome and the COP26 climate meeting in Glasgow, Scotland.
-APEC in 2021 was hosted entirely online due to host New Zealand's hardline pandemic control measures that have kept its borders closed to almost all travellers for 18 months.
+APEC in 2021 was hosted entirely online due to host New Zealand's hardline pandemic control measures and saw political and business leaders emphasize the need to fight COVID-19, decarbonise economies and grow sustainably.

-New Zealand has emphasised APEC support for fighting COVID-19, decarbonising economies and growing sustainably.
-APEC members pledged at a special meeting called by Prime Minister Jacinda Ardern in June to expand sharing and manufacturing of COVID-19 vaccines and lift trade barriers for medicines.

-APEC will be held in Thailand next year.
-The United States has offered to host the 2023 round of APEC meetings for the first time in over a decade, although a consensus has not been reached on this proposal, officials have said.
+During a session on Friday, German chancellor Angela Merkel reiterated the importance of vaccinations in the fight against the pandemic.
+New Zealand Prime Minister Jacinda Ardern then paid tribute to the outgoing chancellor.
+The APEC summit will be held in Thailand next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)